 - surgery for bladder cancer

-There are also certain prescription medications that cause erectile dysfunction.
+There are also certain prescription medications that cause ED.
 These include:

 - medication for prostate cancer therapy (antiandrogens)